dielangsea/dielangsea.github.io/README.md

- useful tool to deal with javascript without other big library.
+i useful tool to deal with javascript without other big library.